jlangch/venice/README.md

 # Venice

-Venice, a Clojure indpired sandboxed Lisp dialect with Java interoperability serving as a safe scripting language.
+Venice, a Clojure inspired sandboxed Lisp dialect with Java interoperability serving as a safe scripting language.